rs/rest-layer/README.md

 You can invert the operator by passing `false`.

 There is also a `$regex` operator that matches documents containing the field given as a regular expression.
-The syntax of the regular expressions accepted is the same general syntax used by Perl, Python, and other languages.
+In general, the syntax of the regular expressions accepted is the same general syntax used by Perl, Python, and other languages.
 More precisely, it is the syntax accepted by RE2 and described at https://golang.org/s/re2syntax, except for \C.

 For example the following regular expression would match any document with a field `type` and its value `rest-layer`.